arham-rumi/Python_Batch_01/2_Oct_2021/Quiz_01.md

 Write a program that will take three integers as user defined inputs and prints the maximum number out of them.

 ### Q - 02
-Write a program that will take three integers as user defined inputs and prints the maximum number out of them.
-### Note

--
-- Perform DRY RUN
-- Choose a small value for drawing patterns
+Write a program to calculate Area of Circle by taking radius as input.